 Non-QM lenders, like fintechs, operate with less resources, capital, and room for error than the banks.
 That’s why, much like fintechs, Non-QM lenders require innovative process efficiencies to generate significant profits.
-Consider the underwriting process from above, where borrower income is calculated from bank statements.
+Consider the underwriting process from above, where borrower income is calculated from verified bank statements.

 If a lender manually analyzes those bank statements, the speed and accuracy of the underwriting suffer.
 This means fewer mortgages per underwriter per month and the potential for overlooking signs of risky loans.
 But by automating bank statement analysis with attended machine learning (meaning human-in-the-loop programs that produce better results as questionable data is validated and fed back into the program), a non-QM lender can eliminate manual document review.